 Indicators: Access to the Labour Market 1.
-Does the law allow for access to the labour market for asylum seekers? strictions 🗌 No 2.
-Does the law allow access to employment only following a labour market test? 🗌 Yes  No 3.
-Does the law only allow asylum seekers to work in specific sectors?
-If yes, specify which sectors: ☐ Yes ⊠ No Insert 4.
-Does the law limit asylum seekers' employment to a maximum working time?
-If yes, specify the number of days per year ☐ Yes ⊠ No Insert 5.
-Are there restrictions to accessing employment in practice?
-Yes 🗌 No
+Does the law allow for access to the labour market for asylum seekers? estrictions No 2.
+Does the law allow access to employment only following a labour market test? ☐ Yes ☐ No ۷.
+Does the law allow access to employment only following a labour market test: 3.
+Does the law only allow asylum seekers to work in specific sectors? ☐ Yes ☐ No If yes, specify which sectors: Insert 4 Does the law limit asylum seekers' employment to a maximum working time? ☐ Yes ⊠ No ٦. ❖ If yes, specify the number of days per year Insert 5.
+Are there restrictions to accessing employment in practice? ☐ Yes ☐ No

 Asylum seekers have the right to work after 9 months have passed since the start of their procedure in accordance with the general rules applicable to foreigners.
 In this case, the employer has to request a work permit - valid for 1 year and renewable - from the local employment office.
 Asylum seekers can only apply for jobs which are not taken by Hungarians or nationals of the European Economic Area.
 As per the experience of the HHC and the account of the Menedék Association, in practice employers are not willing to offer a job to people currently in an asylum procedure, who only have a humanitarian residence permit with a 2-3-month-long definite time of validity.
 The HHC is aware of a case in which an asylum-seeker sought employment in 2021, but failed to find one due to employers' unwillingness to hire him.
-No such case was reported in 2022, neither in 2023.
+No such case was reported in 2022, neither in 2023, nor 2024.

-According to the Asylum Act, asylum seekers are also able to undertake employment in the premises of the reception centre, without obtaining a work permit.
-However, the HHC is not aware of any such example from the last three years.
-Asylum seekers who stayed in the transit zones prior to 21 May 2020 had no access to the labour market at all.
+According to the Asylum Act, 475 asylum seekers are also able to undertake employment in the premises of the reception centre, without obtaining a work permit.
+However, the HHC is not aware of any such example from the last four years.